neuroinformatics-unit/movement/docs/source/getting_started.md

 ds = load_poses.from_dlc_file("/path/to/file.h5", fps=30)
 print(ds)
 ```
-If you working in a Jupyter notebook, you can also view an interactive
+If you are working in a Jupyter notebook, you can also view an interactive
 representation of the dataset by simply typing its name - e.g. `ds` - in a cell.

 ### Dataset structure